indramastan/indradeepmastan/teaching/index.md

 layout: page
 title:
 ---
-Teaching Assistant of following courses at IIT Gandhinagar: Probability, Machine Learning, Cryptography & Network Security, and Python.
+I have worked as Teaching Assistant for the following courses at IIT Gandhinagar.
+Python Programming, Computer Systems, Computer Networks, Probability and Random Processes, and Data Mining, Machine Learning.